christophhart/hise_documentation/Scripting.md

 > You can also turn on the editing mode which allows you to simply click on a component to open it in the Interface Designer.
 Or you can double click on a widget variable in the Live Variable Watch table.
 This is especially useful if some widgets are masked by other widget (eg. background images), or even invisible.

+There are many properties that can be changed (from common properties like the position or the visibility to component specific properties like the midle position value of the slider).
+They are named pretty self explanatory and are listed in the Interface Designer table.

 ### How does it work?

 For a code generation system like the Interface Designer it is crucial to keep the possibility of making manual changes to the code it generates without having to overwrite boilerplate code that will be reverted once you switch back to editing.
 There are systems which append the "metadata" at the end of the file and parse it at compile time (thats how eg. the Introjucer of the JUCE library works).
 However this leads to duplication of information (in the actual code as well as in the metadata).
 Also it would be pretty useless if you can't change the properties on the script level anymore, eg. reacting to callbacks and change the appearance of the interface.